 What to Bring on the Shikoku Pilgrimage

 There are many ways to complete the Shikoku Pilgrimage.
 Some walk, in line with pilgrimage tradition.
 Others go by bicycle, car/motorcycle, or bus tour.
-No matter your mode of transportation, there are some universal items should bring along as part of their journey.
+No matter your mode of transportation, there are some universal items we recommend you bring as part of your journey.

 Guides and Maps